anze3db/blog/_posts/2023-08-01-textual-code-reload.md

 # Python Reloading

 Fortunately, there are existing tools to help you restart your application when code changes occur.
-I like [`pytest-watch`](https://pypi.org/project/pytest-watch/), a plugin for [`pytest`](https://pypi.org/project/pytest/) that re-runs your test suite when you modify your Python files.
+There is probably a better way, but I like [`pytest-watch`](https://pypi.org/project/pytest-watch/), a plugin for [`pytest`](https://pypi.org/project/pytest/) that re-runs your test suite when you modify your Python files.

 `pytest-watch` isn't limited to running tests.
 You can use the `--runner` flag to run arbitrary commands when file changes are detected.
 In our case, we want to use pytest-watch to run the textual run command: